 Identify your most valued customers.
 Ask yourself why they chose you to solve their problem?

-Most of your customers will jump at the opportunity to talk about their work.
+Most of your customers will jump at the opportunity to talk about their work, increasing their brand awareness in the life science sector.
 This is especially true if your customers work in R&D or Labs.
-Asking your customers to talk about their research and how your system is supporting that research is a great way to position yourself as a thought-leader in the industry.
+Asking your customers to talk about their research and how your system supports that research is a great way to position yourself as a thought-leader in the industry.

 Life science content marketing is not immune to SEO

-Search engine marketing is your single biggest opportunity to connect with your audience.
-This is a fact all marketing teams are facing and is the reason why life science marketing teams cannot ignore the importance SEO plays in their content strategy.
+Search engine marketing is your most significant opportunity to connect with your audience.
+This is a fact all marketing teams face and is why life science marketing teams cannot ignore the importance SEO plays in their content marketing strategy and marketing campaigns.

 Internal linking

-A lot of the company websites in the science industry are sitting on a wealth of valuable content.
-The problem is how accessible it is to visitors and Google.
+Many company websites in the life sciences industry sit on a wealth of valuable content.
+The problem is how accessible it is to visitors, Google, and your target market.

 Figure 3.
 AZoNetwork’s Internal Linking Framework

-Figure 3. is an infographic of our Internal Linking Framework which should help explain the basic process of link building around your website.
-It is designed to demonstrate how an optimized linking structure should work with your website content.
+Figure 3. is an infographic of our Internal Linking Framework which should help explain the basic link-building process around your website.
+It demonstrates how an optimized linking structure should work with your website content.

-When trying to improve or maintain your target keyword pages, it is critical you provide relevant internal links from related content.
-Each piece of content should flow to the next most relevant piece and back to the target keyword landing page itself.
+When improving or maintaining your target keyword pages, you must provide relevant internal links from related content.
+Each content piece should flow to the next most relevant article and back to the target keyword landing page through clear calls to action.

-This internal linking structure will help Google understand there are more relevant pieces of content that support that main landing page and improve the overall UX of your website.
-Google uses these as ranking factors when deciding how relevant a page is to any given search inquiry.
+This internal linking structure will help Google understand that more relevant pieces of content support that main landing page and improve the overall UX of your website.
+Google uses these as ranking factors when deciding how relevant a page is to any search inquiry.

-A well-optimized linking strategy for your life science content marketing is particularly important when you consider that most life science content is of a technical nature.
+A well-optimized linking strategy for your life science content marketing is fundamental when you consider that most content marketing for life sciences is of a technical nature.
 Taking this approach will help maximize your opportunity to convert sales leads and foster more valuable conversations.